springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

-EoN consists of two sets of algorithms.
+**EoN** consists of two sets of algorithms.

-- The first deals with simulation of epidemics on networks.
+- The first deals with **stochastic simulation of epidemics on networks**.
 The most significant of these are `fast_SIS` and `fast_SIR` which significantly outperform Gillespie algorithms (also included).
 These algorithms are discussed in more detail in the appendix of the book.

-- The second deals with solution of systems of equations derived in the book.
+- The second deals with **numerical solution of systems of equations** derived in the book.
 For these it is possible to either provide the degree distribution, or simply use a network and let the code determine the degree distribution.

 - There are a few additional algorithms which are not described in the book, but which we believe will be useful.
 Most notably, the function `visualize` which creates a sequence of images of a network which are appropriate for creating a movie showing disease spread.